BonJovi1/ROS-Basics/basic-commands.md

 `cd ~/catkin_ws/`\
 `catkin_make`

-Inside the 'devel' folder you can see that there are now several setup.*sh files.
+Inside the 'devel' folder you can see that there are now several setup.sh files.
 Sourcing any of these files will overlay this workspace on top of your environment.

 `source devel/setup.bash`\
 `echo $ROS_PACKAGE_PATH`